aquasecurity/kube-hunter/README.md

 * Run the job with `kubectl create` with that yaml file.
 * Find the pod name with `kubectl describe job kube-hunter`
 * View the test results with `kubectl logs <pod name>`

-_Please note you may wish to build your own version of the container and update job.yaml to use it, as the image on Docker hub [is not currently up to date due to an issue in an underlying dependency](https://github.com/aquasecurity/kube-hunter/issues/112)_